Leadwerks/Documentation/vertexpanel.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/vertexautodisplacement.jpg?raw=true)

-If we force vertices to use displacement on a box with adjacent faces, we can see cracks forming in the geometry.
+If we force vertices to use displacement on a box with adjacent faces, we can see cracks along the edges.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/tesscracks.jpg?raw=true)